cagla-su/Linux-Gaming-Guide/Linux-Gaming-Guide.md

 ```
 ## Performance-Boosting Environment Variables
 You can use these options for better performance while gaming:
-- `WINEDEBUG=-all`  - It suppresses all debug output of wine
+- `WINEDEBUG=-all`  - It suppresses all debug outputs of wine
 - `mesa_glthread=true` - It improves **OpenGL performance** on **Intel/AMD GPUs**
 - `__GL_THREADED_OPTIMIZATIONS=1` - It improves **OpenGL performance** on **NVIDIA GPUs**
 - `DXVK_ASYNC=1` - It **doesn't work on Steam games** but it **displays frames without waiting for shaders to be compiled** which works on games from other platforms.